Menu

 Visuals, diagrams, and micro-interactions you'll see in this module.

-Nina downloads an open-source base model to test locally.
-She types: "What is the best way to handle database migrations…
+Nina downloads an open-source base model and asks: "What is the best way to handle database migrations?"
+Instead of answ…

 4Module 4: Scaling & Limits